-Most people don’t really know a whole lot about bed bugs so since it’s bed bug awareness week here are a few bed bug facts you might not know
+Most people don’t know a whole lot about bed bugs.
+It’s bed bug awareness week so here are a few bed bug facts you might not know

 Bed bug facts you might not be aware of…

 Did you know that bed bugs only eat blood?
 They prefer human blood, so that is why they are often found in beds and bed frames.
 However, this isn’t the only place they can hide in your home.
 Bed bugs can be found on furniture, and are known to hide out on luggage and clothing.
 Be on the look out when you travel.